 SEBI (we had a detailed discussion of what SEBI is, in this article) has a very strict law against Insider Trading.
-And they are very vigilant against this type of frauds.
-SEBI imposes some serious punishment who are caught in committing this crime.
+And they are very vigilant against this type of fraud.
+SEBI imposes some serious punishment who are caught committing this crime.

 Anyone caught by SEBI on the charge of Insider Trading can get a prison time up to 10 Years.
 Criminal, Charged with Insider Trading can also be penalized, as high as Rs.
 25 Crores or three times the amount of profit earned from Insider Trading, whichever is higher.